Living Together (Cohabitation)

 Cohabitation is the legal term for a couple living together without being married or in a civil partnership.

 Many couples who live together believe that they are protected by “common law” without being married.
-There is, however, no such thing as “common law marriage”, and therefore you can not claim the protection of the law should your relationship fail.
+There is no such thing as “common law marriage”, and therefore you can not claim the protection of the law should your relationship fail.
+Many unmarried couples do not realise how unprotected they are.

-Where parties are married, both are entitled to bring a claim against the other persons assets, including pensions.
+Where parties are married, both are entitled to bring a financial claim against the other person’s assets, including pensions.
 If, however, a separating couple are not married, this can place one party at a financial disadvantage.
-There no automatic right to make financial claims for support from the ex-partner.
+There is no automatic right to make financial claims for support from the ex-partner.
+It is therefore the case that if you have given up a career to raise children with your partner but have chosen not to marry, in the event the relationship breaks down, you could be in a vulnerable position and your ex partner will not be obliged to support you other than provide child maintenance for any child or children you may have had together.

-How can I protect myself if I am living with my partner without being married?
+How can I protect myself if I am living with my partner but we are not married?

 If you are already living together, or are thinking about moving in together you should consider a Cohabitation Agreement.
 A Cohabitation Agreement can set out your plans and intentions relating to financial outgoings, plans for any property, and how any children will be provided for in the event of a separation.